Pregnancy and newborn

 If you are currently pregnant there are several ways in which you can get the RSV vaccine this autumn.
 You can:

-• Visit one of the mobile vaccination clinics across LLR.
+- Visit one of the mobile vaccination clinics across LLR.
 Mobile vaccination clinics offer all eligible people the opportunity to get vaccinated without booking an appointment and to walk-in when suitable for them.
 To view a full list of upcoming clinics, visit: www.leicesterleicestershireandrutland.icb.nhs.uk/how-to-get-your-vaccine/

-• Attend one of the open access vaccination clinics in the antenatal departments at either the Leicester Royal Infirmary or the Leicester General Hospital every weekday, 9:00am until 4:30pm.
+- Attend one of the open access vaccination clinics in the antenatal departments at either the Leicester Royal Infirmary or the Leicester General Hospital every weekday, 9:00am until 4:30pm.

-• Alternatively, you can access the vaccination from your GP practice.
+- Alternatively, you can access the vaccination from your GP practice.

-Severe RSV is most common in infants under 1 years old.
+Severe RSV is most common in infants under one years old.
 Babies are particularly vulnerable to RSV lung infections as they have small airways and have limited immunity against the virus.
 RSV infection in infants can cause a condition called bronchiolitis which is inflammation and blockage of the small air tubes in the lung.
 Infants with severe bronchiolitis may need intensive care and the infection can be fatal.

 The RSV vaccine boosts the pregnant woman’s immune system to make antibodies which are then passed through the placenta to help protect the baby from birth.